 - explain how High-Performance procedures are designed and intended to be used

-- identify similarities and differences between traditional SAS procedures and their counterparts in SAS High-Performance Analytics counterparts
+- identify similarities and differences between traditional SAS procedures and their SAS High-Performance Analytics counterparts

 - use SAS High-Performance procedures to build and assess predictive models for a binary target

 - analyze an interval target using SAS High-Performance procedures

 - perform model selection for generalized linear models

 Who should attend

 Experienced statisticians and predictive modelers who need to learn the functionality and use of SAS High-Performance Analytics procedures to build and assess predictive models